walterbender/Syllabi/robotics.md

 Goal
 ----

-The goal of this class is to devel more deeply into sensor design.
+The goal of this class is to delve more deeply into sensor design.
 Students will become familiar with the range of sensors available, how to chose the appropriate sensor for the task at hand, and how to incorporate the sensor into their project.